dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/README.md

 to help you decide on a project or refine a project you already have in mind.
 Then, check out [Pipelines and Project Workflow](pipelines-and-project-workflow/) for an overview of how the steps of your project (and, therefore, your code) will be organized.

+Don’t forget to keep close to your hearth the [best practices for your day to day workflow](./TechnicalWorkflowAndBestPractices.md).